 To contact the team please email email@example.com or phone 01922 65 8065.

 Helpline for restrictions on businesses or other venues

 Walsall Council’s environmental health team is working hard to keep businesses and their customers as safe as possible from COVID-19.
 The service works with businesses to provide help and advice on the government COVID-19 restrictions.
 They will also investigate complaints and respond where necessary with robust enforcement action.
 Please contact the team with your queries or to report a non-compliance.

 Travelling safely during COVID-19

 You must avoid travel unless necessary.
-If you must travel for permitted reasons, minimise the journeys you make and limit contact with other people.
+If you must travel, minimise the journeys you make and limit contact with other people.
 Avoid using public transport where possible and either drive or—for shorter journeys or commutes—walk or cycle.
 If you do travel, thinking carefully about the times, routes and the way you'll travel will mean we will all have more space to stay safe.